Construction

 Source: ABS, Construction Work Done, Australia; Department of Treasury and Finance

-The Territory Government’s commitment to deliver affordable housing through the HomeGrown Territory and FreshStart grants is expected to support residential construction activity in the Territory by stimulating new housing construction.
-Land releases across the Territory will also unlock opportunities for residential dwelling construction by expanding supply.
+The Territory Government’s commitment to delivering affordable housing through the HomeGrown Territory and FreshStart grants is expected to support residential construction activity by stimulating new housing investment.
+Land releases across the Territory will also create opportunities for new residential developments.

 Engineering construction